Forecasting Causal Effects of Future Interventions: Confounding and Transportability Issues: Introduction

-Recent developments in causal inference allow us to formally tackle this problem of forecasting causal effects.
-In recent years, the problem of `generalizing' a causal effect of a treatment from a randomized trial to a target population has inspired a number of contributions on identifying conditions and statistical methods to address the problem of participants in the trial being different from those in the target population \citep{cole_stuart_2010,stuart, pearl_2105,tipton,tipton14, buchanan_hudgens_2018,li2021note,li2022generalizing,dahabreh2020extending}.
-In this literature, the term `generalizability' refers to the problem of extending inferences from a study sample to a target population when the study sample is a subset of the target population, whereas the term `transportability' refers to problems arising when the study sample is not a subset of the target population \citep{westreich2017transportability,dahabreh2019extending}.
-In both cases, the 5target population often has a different distribution of effect modifiers compared with the individuals in the study sample.
-In transportability settings, such differences are even more likely.
-However, the goal here is still to assess what would have happened if the treatment (as opposed to the control condition) were assigned to the target population in the same time frame as the one where the experiment was conducted in the trial sample.
+Although little prior work has formally described identification conditions for forecasting causal effects into future time periods, a related body of literature addresses the problem of generalizing or transporting causal effects from a randomized trial to a target population.
+This literature---typically concerned with point treatments and baseline effect modifiers—--has inspired numerous contributions on identifying conditions and developing statistical methods to address the challenge of trial participants differing from those in the target population \citep{cole_stuart_2010,stuart,pearl_2105,tipton,tipton14,buchanan_hudgens_2018,li2021note,li2022generalizing,dahabreh2020extending}.
+In this context, generalizability refers to extending inferences from a study sample to a target population when the sample is a subset of the population, whereas transportability refers to settings where the study sample is not contained within the target population \citep{westreich2017transportability,dahabreh2019extending}.
+In both cases, the target population often has a different distribution of baseline effect modifiers compared with individuals in the study sample.
+Yet the central goal for existing generalizability and transportability methods remains to assess what would have happened if a point treatment (as opposed to control) were assigned to the target population in the same time frame as the one where the experiment was conducted in the trial sample.